theoludwig/markdownlint-rule-relative-links/README.md

 **markdownlint-rule-relative-links** is a [markdownlint](https://github.com/DavidAnson/markdownlint) custom rule to validate relative links.

-It ensures that relative links (using `file:` protocol) are working and not "dead" which means that it exists in the file system of the project that uses [markdownlint](https://github.com/DavidAnson/markdownlint).
+It ensures that relative links (using `file:` protocol) are working and exists in the file system of the project that uses [markdownlint](https://github.com/DavidAnson/markdownlint).

 ### Example